Machine Learning vs Generative AI: Understanding the Difference

 Real-world Use cases of Generative AI for different industries

 Healthcare: Assist clinicians reach an early diagnosis by assisting radiologists with identifying cancer spots in medical images.
-Gen AI is exceptional at transcribing speech to text, understanding huge, unstructured information to identify anomalies quicker and better than a human.
+Gen AI is exceptional at understanding huge, unstructured information to identify anomalies quicker and better than a human.
 As indicated by Accenture, AI might possibly improve 40% of healthcare providers’ functioning hours.
+Generative AI is also powering advanced audio to text tools, enabling healthcare businesses to quickly transcribe conversations, and consultations into searchable text, which boosts productivity and accessibility.

 Generative AI can create a personalized treatment plan for each patient by taking into account a large amount of patient data, such as medical images and genetic testing.